Updated July 3, 2018.

 4. Office Equipment, Furniture, and Fixtures: $500 to $2,500

-- The office equipment you will need includes a phone system, cell phone, and paper shredder.
+- The office equipment you will need includes a phone system and a dedicated business telephone number, cell phone, and paper shredder.
 This estimate includes the computer system, fax capability, Internet access, and an email account.

 - You may need to purchase typical office equipment, such as a desk, chair, filing cabinets, and fax machine.
-Additional chairs range from $10 to $100 each.
-You are not required to have more than 1 chair and 1 desk during the initial phase of your business.
+Additional chairs can range from $10 to $100 each.
+You are not required to have more than 1 chair or 1 desk during the initial phase of your business.

 5. Start-Up Marketing: $500 to $1,500